slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Give me the gift of a listening heart."
 -- King Solomon*

+> *"Know how to listen and you will profit even from those who talk badly."
+-- Plutarch*

+> *"A fool is known by his speech, and a wise man by silence."
+-- Pythagoras*

+> *"The best way to become boring is to say everything."
+-- Voltaire*

+> *"Don’t talk unless you can improve the silence."
+-- Jorge Luis Borges*

+> *"People don’t listen, they just wait for their turn to talk."
+-- Chuck Palahniuk*

 > *"The most important thing in communication is hearing what isn’t said."
 -- Peter Drucker*